-- Eliminates toxins (detoxification and elimination) - Helps digest food and supports colon and gut health - Supports our immunity - Has an anti-inflammatory function - Supports brain health (nervous and neurological) - · Supports metabolic health (metabolism, blood sugars, weight)
+- Eliminates toxins (detoxification and elimination) - Helps digest food and supports colon and gut health - Supports our immunity - Has an anti-inflammatory function - Supports brain health (nervous and neurological) - Supports metabolic health (metabolism, blood sugars, weight)

-Again, the importance of our microbiome is widespread and not singular in its function.
-As shown above, it has an impact on every major system in the body.
+Again, the importance of the microbiome is widespread and not singular in its function.
+As shown above, its residence in the gut has an impact on every major system in the body.